etcgroup/aloe/README.md

 ALOE was developed to train and test machine learning classifiers for automatically labeling chat messages with different emotion or affect categories.
-The software runs in one of three modes:
+The software runs in one of four modes:

 * In "train" mode, ALOE takes a list of messages with ground truth labels (either "true" or "false") and trains a classifier to predict the labels